marmelab/react-admin/documentation/docs/List.md

 );
 ```

-The title can be either a string, or an element of your own.
+The title can be either a string, or a component of your own.

 ### Actions

-You can replace the list of default actions by your own element using the `actions` prop:
+You can replace the list of default actions by your own component using the `actions` prop:

 ```jsx
 import Button from '@material-ui/core/Button';